getreu/pandoc-notetaking/doc/source/Note taking with Pandoc--Organize your notes with your favorite editor and markup-language.md

     parameters these programs require.
 Do the same for the editor of your choice.
 Make sure that your editor does not fork when launched.
-    If it does fork, the script will still work but when you quit, no asciidoc-title-filename sync will occur.
+    If it does fork, the script will still work but when you quit, no title-filename synchronization will occur.
 Outside the
     `CONFIGURATION SECTION` no changes should be necessary.

     See the Section [Editor] and the Section [Live previewer] for details.